rithikaprakash/Projects/README.md

 Data used from  : https://github.com/CSSEGISandData?tab=repositories

-This project gives the number of total corona virus cases globally which gets updated on daily basis.
+This project gives the number of total Coronavirus cases globally which gets updated on daily basis.